 The Scientific and Standardization Committee (SSC) is a permanent committee of the Society.
 It has independent authority over its scientific program and reports to the ISTH Council.
+To learn more, download the SSC brochure.

 The SSC supports the ISTH’s mission through: